sethteo/tp/docs/UserGuide.md

 **Q**: When entering my name, some characters do not show up.
 Is this the intended behaviour?<br>
 **A**: Yes, currently, only our app only supports english names, although we intend to support this in the future.

-**Q**: I entered a date and time that was before the current time, and it fails to add.
+**Q**: I entered a date and time that was before the current time and not on the hour, and it fails to add.
 Is this the intended behaviour?<br>
 **A**: Yes.
-We implemented this so that people would not enter meetings that occur in the past.
+We implemented this so that people would not enter meetings that occur in the past, and to simplify the scheduling of meetings for financial advisors.

 **Q**: I entered a meeting for the same client with the same date and time but different description, and it fails to add.
 Is this the intended behaviour?<br>
 **A**: Yes.
-We implemented this with the intention that our user(financial advisor) is only booked for one type of meeting agenda at a particular date and time, to simulate real life scenario.
+We implemented this with the intention that our user (a financial advisor) is only booked for one type of meeting agenda at a particular date and time, to simulate real life scenario.

 **Q**: I entered a meeting for a different client with the same date and time and description, and it succeeds to add.
 Is this the intended behaviour?<br>
 **A**: Yes.
-We implemented this with the intention that our user(financial advisor) can be meeting two different clients, who may be friends, at the same date and time to discuss the same agenda, to simulate real life scenario where it might not always be a 1 to 1 meeting.
+We implemented this with the intention that our user (a financial advisor) can be meeting two different clients, who may be friends, at the same date and time to discuss the same agenda, to simulate real life scenario where it might not always be a 1 to 1 meeting.

 ---